Karim Achahbar

-Karim Achahbar (born 3 January 1996) is a professional footballer who plays as a forward for the reserve team of Chamois Niortais.
+Karim Achahbar (born 3 January 1996) is a professional footballer who plays as a forward for Championnat National 2 club Stade Briochin.
 Born in France, he represented Morocco at international youth levels.

 Club career

 Achahbar joined EA Guingamp in 2014.
 He contributed to EA Guingamp's 2013–14 Coupe de France trophy by playing against FC Bourg-Péronnas on 5 January 2014 and made his league debut against Montpellier HSC on 27 September 2014.

 On 18 August 2015, he was loaned to Vendée Luçon.

 International career

 Achahbar was a member of the Morocco national U-17 team for the 2013 FIFA U-17 World Cup.
 In this competition, he played 4 games and scored 3 goals.